A pacemaker is a small medical device that’s placed in the chest or abdomen to correct certain heart problems.

 What is a pacemaker?

-A pacemaker is a device that gives off electrical impulses to your heart.
-These make your heart beat at a normal rate.
-It consists of a battery, a tiny computer and a generator in a thin metal box, along with wires that connect the pacemaker to your heart.
+A pacemaker is a device that gives off electrical impulses to the heart.
+These make the heart beat at a normal rate.
+It consists of a battery, a tiny computer and a generator in a thin metal box, along with wires that connect the pacemaker to the heart.

 There are different types of pacemakers and your doctor will discuss which one is best for you.